Subsurface utility engineering

-Subsurface utility engineering manages the risks associated with underground utilities.
-Using a variety of nondestructive geophysical investigating techniques, engineers and surveyors verify the existence, condition and exact location of underground utilities.
+Subsurface utility engineering (SUE) manages the risks associated with underground utilities.
+Using a variety of nondestructive geophysical investigating techniques, including vacuum excavation trucks, our engineers and surveyors verify the existence, condition and exact location of underground utilities.
 Armed with that information, designers can plan projects that minimally impact utilities.
 Contractors can improve productivity and create safer job sites.
-And clients can save an average of $4.62 in construction costs for every dollar spent on subsurface utility engineering.*
+And studies have shown that clients can save nearly $5 in construction costs for every $1 invested in SUE.

-McKim & Creed provides all four quality levels associated with subsurface utility engineering:
+McKim & Creed provides all four SUE quality levels:

-- Quality Level D – Information gathered solely from existing utility records.
+- Quality Level D – Relies on information gathered solely from existing utility records.

 - Quality Level C – Involves surveying visible, above-ground utility facilities and correlating this information with existing utility records.

 - Quality Level B – Uses surface geophysical techniques to determine the existence and horizontal position of underground utilities.

 - Quality Level A – Employs nondestructive digging equipment at critical points to determine the precise horizontal and vertical position, as well as size and type, of underground utilities.

 In addition to subsurface utility engineering, McKim & Creed offers data collection, utility inspection, electromagnetic detection, ground-penetrating radar, data processing and map development.